KGyST/samuTest/README.md

 - Variable/parameter naming conventions
 - Folder structure *items/errors*
   - Class names in folder names, customizable
   - There should be a `tests` folder.
 If not in the actual folder, one has to handle the paths in order not to have two source files with the same name at different paths.
     So multiple `tests` folders, each besides the actual source file.
   - Under it, a (module).class.function (+ `_items`. or not)
     - It would be more elegant to create suites in a module/class/function manner.
 All these would be suites.
   - Besides it, an `_errors`, like `module_errors`, and in it class/function
   - And there a `.WinMerge`, like `module.WinMerge`
 - Facelift/update outdated stuff
-  - ~~WinMerge~~
+  - WinMerge
-  - ... as an option
+    - ... as an option, DI
-- Object-oriented issues
+- Exception as a result: handling + config
+  - Whether to run `current.json`
+  - Include or exclude
-  - Class variable handling by metaclass
+- Global variable handling pre/post
-  - `__new__()` parameter anomalies
 ---
-- Global variable handling pre/post
 - Options to be added
 - Parametrization, new parameters
   - `run_only`
-- Exception as a result handling + config
-  - Whether to run `current.json`
 - Function mocking
 - Test fixtures and `__init__.json`
 - Packaging and distribution